NipaGames/latren/README.md

 - [x] primitive ui api
   - fix text rendering for the hundreth time (sometimes textures too small)
 - [x] audio
-  - add 3d audio and audiosource component
+  - force 3d stereo audio to mono (spatial stereo audio doesn't play)
+  - support more formats (now supporting only ogg vorbis)
 - [x] custom .cfg file format mainly for resource management and user configs
   - (it's way more complicated than it has any right to be)
 - [ ] editor gui